 Don’t just look for the big brands

-Should you bother with budget point-and-shoot?
+Should you bother with point-and-shoot?

 While there are plenty of hot deals on cameras, don’t forget about accessories.
-This could be that lens you’ve always wanted, or useful gear like tripods, bags, external hard drives, etc. We’ve seen plenty of deals on memory cards.
+This could be that lens you’ve always wanted, or useful gear like tripods, camera bags, external hard drives, etc. We’ve also seen plenty of deals on memory cards.
 While they are normally cheap to begin with, it never hurts to have plenty stocked up – especially if they’re fast, large capacity cards.